allmanaj/or-where/README.md

-# OrWhere
+# Eloquent Filter
-OrWhere is a Laravel inspired filter builder for Javascript arrays.
+Eloquent Filter is a Laravel inspired filter builder for Javascript arrays.
 It allows the dynamic building of complex filters using the `where`, `orWhere`, `whereIncludes`, `whereIn` and `whereContains` methods.

 ## Example
-OrWhere allows the writing of more user-friendly code when filtering through a large arrays of Objects (e.g. information from a database).
-Here's an example without and with orWhere:
+Eloquent Filter allows the writing of more user-friendly code when filtering through a large arrays of Objects (e.g. information from a database).
+Here's an example without and with Eloquent filter:

-### Without orWhere
+### Without Eloquent filter
 ```javascript
 users.filter(user => {
     return (user.name == 'Angus' || user.name == 'Jess' || user.name == 'Aaron') && user.age >= 25;